Ayaan Hirsi Ali: Islam and Muslims

-Hirsi Ali is critical of the treatment of women in Islamic societies and the punishments demanded by conservative Islamic scholars for homosexuality, blasphemy and adultery.
+Hirsi Ali is critical of Islam, including the treatment of women in Islamic societies and the punishments demanded by conservative Islamic scholars for homosexuality, blasphemy and adultery.
 She publicly identified as Muslim until 28 May 2002, when she acknowledged in her diary that she knew she was not.

 She also explained in an interview that she began a serious reassessment of her religious beliefs after the 9/11 attacks and when she was drinking wine in an Italian restaurant, stating "I asked myself: Why should I burn in hell just because I'm drinking this?
 But what prompted me even more was the fact that the killers of 9/11 all believed in the same God I believed in."

 In a 2007 interview in the London Evening Standard, Hirsi Ali characterised Islam as "the new fascism":

 Just like Nazism started with Hitler's vision, the Islamic vision is a caliphate—a society ruled by Sharia law—in which women who have sex before marriage are stoned to death, homosexuals are beaten, and apostates like me are killed.
 Sharia law is as inimical to liberal democracy as Nazism ...
 Violence is inherent in Islam—it's a destructive, nihilistic cult of death.
 It legitimates murder.

 In a 2007 article in Reason, Hirsi Ali said that Islam, the religion, must be defeated and that "we are at war with Islam.
 And there's no middle ground in wars."
 She said, "Islam, period.
 Once it's defeated, it can mutate into something peaceful.
 It's very difficult to even talk about peace now.
 They're not interested in peace ...
 There comes a moment when you crush your enemy. ... and if you don't do that, then you have to live with the consequence of being crushed."
 Adding: "the Christian powers have accepted the separation of the worldly and the divine.
 We don't interfere with their religion, and they don't interfere with the state.
 That hasn't happened in Islam."

-She reiterated her position that the problem isn't just a few "rotten apples" in the Islamic community but "I'm saying it's the entire basket."
-She stated that the majority of Muslims aren't "moderates" and they must radically alter their religion.
-Max Rodenbeck, writing in The New York Review of Books, noted that Ali now narrowly criticizes what she calls "Medina Muslims", meaning the fundamentalists who envision a regime based on sharia, and who ignore the more inclusive passages of Muhammad's Meccan period, a small minority of Muslims, who are, nevertheless, quite influential among young Muslims, according to Hirsi Ali: "These men, I find them to be far more influential in inspiring and mobilising young men to see the religion of Islam the way they see it, than the way either Imam Faisal says he sees it, or Maajid Nawaz says he sees it."